RichardVN/NYT-COVID-Grapher/README.md

 - Outputs graphs in .svg file format, which can subsequently be viewed via browser

 Running the Program (Python 3):
+1. Clone this repository
-- Navigate to directory containing NY_Times_Covid_Data.py and other modules included in this repo
+2. Navigate to directory containing NY_Times_Covid_Data.py and other modules included in this repo
-- Run the program using the terminal command: python3 NY_Times_Covid_Data.py
+3. Run the program using the terminal command: python3 NY_Times_Covid_Data.py